buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 ## Connect to the server
 1. Have someone already on the server make you an account.
 2. Download and install PuTTY (https://www.chiark.greenend.org.uk/~sgtatham/putty/)
-   - PuTTY is how you log in to the server.
+   - PuTTY is how you login to the server.
 3. Connect to the server by entering in the following info:
    - Host name: doe-sys76.ag.cornell.edu
    - Connection type: SSH
    - Click 'Save' so that you don't have to retype every time
    - Click 'Open' to log in

-Tips: To save yourself a little time when you log in, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
+Tips: To save yourself a little time when you login, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
 Also, you can double click a saved session and it will automatically start.

 ## Install Anaconda
 Anaconda is used to create environments on the server.
 An environment is an independent instance of whatever programs and packages you like.